 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 When it’s made well, French silk pie is a rich pie with deep chocolate flavor, not just a box of chocolate pudding in a pie shell.
-This French silk pie ice cream is definitely the former: an extra-deep chocolate ice cream that is thick and smooth, extremely decadent and – dare I say – almost guilty?
-Ok, food should never be considered guilty, but instead enjoyed with abandon.
+This French silk pie ice cream is definitely the former: an extra-deep chocolate ice cream that is thick and smooth, extremely decadent, and — dare I say — almost guilty?
+Ok, food should never be considered guilty; instead, it should be enjoyed with abandon.

 Make this and enjoy the treat!